EliakinCosta/EliakinCosta.github.io/_posts/2017-05-08-lakademy-2017-coming-out-of-my-shell.md

 layout: post
 title: LaKademy 2017
 color: blue
-subtitle: Coming out of my shell
+subtitle: Coming out of my shell.
 bigimg: /img/group_photo.jpg
 tags: ['KDE','LaKademy 2017','Krita']
 ---

 Hi Everyone, is everything ok?
-I hope so ^-^
+I hope so. ^-^

 I'm here for the first time to talk about my first participation in a sprint event and try to keep coming out of my shell.
 To clarify this, I have to back in time...